 – No grains of any kind.
 Cut caloric intake by a third if possible.
 Stick with easy to digest foods like fruits and vegetables.

 – Rest your brain!
 No TV, computer games, reading, math, or anything that strains the brain to any degree.
 Even light can be hard.

 – Reduce inflammation.

-– Take good quality fish oil, vitamin c, magnesium, and Q96.
+– Take good quality fish oil, vitamin c, and magnesium.
 Don’t buy cheap supermarket supplements.

 – Water, water, water.

 – Create an Audible account and listen to The Ghost in My Brain – Audible Link.
 Here is a link to Dr. Elliot’s website.

 – Start learning and practicing MBSR Mindfulness.
 It’s the only evidence-based practice proven to heal brains.

 Photobiomodulation (PBM) also known as red light therapy is an amazing development in the healing of concussed brains.
 We are so impressed with the research and results.
 To learn more about PBM and how you might benefit, please click here.

 Hyperbaric oxygen treatment has been proven to help heal a concussed brain.
 This is an exciting development.
 Dr. Smith has a hyperbaric chamber in his office.
 Read about it in this article: